zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 ![Walkthrough of ZenML Model Control Plane (Dashboard available only on ZenML Cloud)](../../.gitbook/assets/mcp_walkthrough.gif)

+## What is a ZenML Model?

+Before diving in, let's take some time to build an understanding of what we mean when we say a `Model` in ZenML.

-This feature empowers you to effortlessly group pipelines, artifacts, and crucial business data into a unified entity: a `Model`.
+A `Model` is simply an entity that groups pipelines, artifacts, and crucial business data into a unified entity: a `Model`.
 A Model captures lineage information and more.
 Within a Model, different `Model Versions` can be staged.
 For example, you can rely on your predictions at a specific stage, like `production`, and decide whether the model version should be promoted based on your business rules during training.

 These models can be viewed within ZenML: